sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/6_npm/56_npm_scripts.md

 ## Passing arguments (optional)
-Everything after `--` when running the script is placed directly after the script value before execution.
+Everything after `--` when using the script is placed directly after the script value before execution.
 Example:
 ```json
   "scripts": {
     "print": "echo",